Dispelling the Myths of Plumbing Rip-Offs

 When you are assessing a company to provide service delivery, please ignore Joe Bumcrack Plumbing Services and their constant cry that all their competitors are involved in plumbing rip offs.
-The ability of companies such as Whywait Plumbing or Oceanside Plumbing or Waterfox Plumbing to meet your service and business requirements should be paramount in decisions.
+The ability of companies such as Whywait Plumbing, Oceanside Plumbing, Red Beard Plumbing or Waterfox Plumbing to meet your service and business requirements should be paramount in decisions.

-The exception to this is far too many plumbers and electricians who won’t invest in quantity surveying software and the time to create task based pricing.
+The exception to this is far too many plumbers and electricians who won’t invest in quantity surveying software and the time to create task-based pricing.
 As a result, we have many Joe Bumcrack plumbers who work on hourly rates that do not cover the cost of wages and accuse all their competitors of engaging in plumbing rip offs.

-Hourly rates are a meaningless component in the overall service cost being utterly subjective to the point of being meaningless.
+Hourly rates are a meaningless component in the overall service cost, being utterly subjective to the point of being meaningless.

-This is utterly deceptive as there is no such thing as a like for like installation.
-Every replacement installation must be done in accordance with ASNZS 3500.4:2018, which requires substantial upgrades on the original installation which is frequently over ten years old.
+This is utterly deceptive, as there is no such thing as a like-for-like installation.
+Every replacement installation must be done in accordance with ASNZS 3500.4:2018, which requires substantial upgrades on the original installation, which is frequently over ten years old.
 Of course, once they get on-site, they discover you need all sorts of extras such as valves, insulation and drain installation.